-The first group meeting and equipment check for car-camping groups will be the evening of new student check-in at 7:30 p.m., in Memorial Fieldhouse.
+The first group meeting and equipment check for car-camping groups will be the evening of new student check-in at 7:30 p.m., in the Tennis Pavilion located in the Memorial Fieldhouse.
 Bring all of your equipment to this mandatory meeting.

-If you have any questions about the equipment lists, contact the Passages office at 253.879.3322 or to passages@ pugetsound.edu.
+If you have any questions about the equipment lists, contact the Passages office at 253.879.3322 or to passages@pugetsound.edu.